-Like I said, it was pure sun down south and I had no intention of doing anything with the roof shut.
-The big test was to see how the Targa roof while open handles wind buffeting and ear thunder at various speeds, because past Targas have had their fair share of compromise these ways.
-On the upper windscreen cross member, Porsche has incorporated a hand-operated wind deflector that is loveably low-tech and easy.
+As I said, it was pure sun down south and I had no intention of doing anything with the roof shut.
+The big test was to see how the Targa roof while open handles wind buffeting and ear thunder at various speeds because past Targas have had their fair share of compromise these ways.
+On the upper windscreen cross-member, Porsche has incorporated a hand-operated wind deflector that is loveably low-tech and easy.
 Depending on the speed travelled, I was reaching up and tapping the deflector to deal with the thunder.
 Between speeds of 60 and 120 km/h, you’ll be exploring the possibilities with this as you choose between the slight thundering in your inner ear or the noise from the frontal wind passing the deflector.
 Or, you just won’t care a damn and live in peace being less picky than me.

-As to the driving, Porsche has all Targas equipped with all-wheel drive because this feature has become more of an all-season must-have for the mature lifestyle bunch that wants an all-year open 911.
+As to the driving, Porsche has all Targas equipped with the all-wheel-drive because this feature has become more of an all-season must-have for the mature lifestyle bunch that wants an all-year open 911.
 The grey 4S I was testing most was well trimmed and had the €3.510 PDK seven-speed auto and €2.600 sport exhaust system accentuating the €1.595 Sport Chrono package.
 In the centre console’s Sport Plus setup, this car can get to 100 km/h from a stop in an estimated (always conservatively at Porsche) 4.4 seconds.
 On these squirrelly rural roads in bankrupt Italy, the Targa 4S was perfectly placed, juking and jiving down narrow and rumpled stone-wall lanes through endless groves of olive trees, while getting me as tanned from the neck up and wrists out as 30 SPF will allow.

 Thankfully, the Porsche suspension management allows the dampers to be set harder or softer independently from the rest of the drive calibrations just by pushing the damper button by your right thigh.
-I tried to be hardcore and light up all the red lights on the console, but quickly ended up putting the adaptive dampers in their very softest setting for these unfunded roads.
+I tried to be hardcore and light up all the red lights on the console but quickly ended up putting the adaptive dampers in their very softest setting for these unfunded roads.
 This allowed me to go much more quickly all day long on the standard 20-inch Pirelli P Zero tyres.
-With the added weight out back, too, as on the last Targa the rear dampers have been modified to maintain a 911-quality ride, but to also allow for slightly more comfort.
+With the added weight out back, too, as on the last Targa, the rear dampers have been modified to maintain a 911-quality ride, but to also allow for slightly more comfort.
 I appreciated the results and 911 tech boss August Achleitner confessed to me over lunch that he feels the Targa damping strategy is the best of any 911 configuration.